Enfoid/SwingFish-CommunityCode/mql4/Prop Risk Calculator/README.md

 displays realtime Risk for the next position based on Drawdown Limits for Prop accounts.

 Change log:
+- replace "P/L" with "Open Risk" (shows the current exposure from open positions)
+- variable Fix under OSX
+- Next-Risk re-adjusts to open positions
+- cleanup math (clean split between in-profit and base values)
 - "Next Risk" includes now active positions (does not work on OSX)
 - general cleanup
-- add Percentage display for better Visualisations
+- add Percentage display for better Visualisation
 - change "Profit" to "P/L"
 - add add separate risk for profits and base equity
 - rename to Prop Risk Calculator